Your new design will be uploaded in:

 Fixed penalty notices

-Please note that money from fines is not paid to the school and goes directly to Brighton and Hove Council.
+Please note that money from fines is not paid to the school and goes directly to Brighton and Hove City Council.

 Timekeeping